animo/paradym-example-university-courses/README.md

 #### Step 3: Set your Paradym Project ID

 You can find your Paradym Project ID in the settings tab on the Paradym dashboard as described [here](https://docs.paradym.id/executing-a-workflow/api-execution#project-id).
-Copy the project ID and set it as the value for the `PARADYM_PROJECT_ID` environment variable in `.env.example`.

 #### Step 4: Create your Paradym API Key